Distance: 8 miles (12.9 km) round trip

 Modern Hiker describes the route here

 This was one of our very first hikes (possibly our second, right after Eaton Canyon, which in retrospect seems like quite an ambitious step up), and long before the days of taking detailed notes of them.
 The route, in any case, is not complicated.
-You park at Vincent Gap, and then you walk up a switchback-heavy section of the PCT to the southeast for 3.5 miles, first through oak and pine forest, by about mile 3 opening up to give better views over the Devil’s Punchbowl and the desert beyond, with some white firs and spindly lodgepole pines framing the views as you ascend.
+(See here for another simple but much longer approach along the PCT from Islip Saddle.)
+You park at Vincent Gap, and then you walk up a switchback-heavy section of the PCT to the southeast for 3.5 miles (5.6 km), first through oak and pine forest, by about mile 3 opening up to give better views over the Devil’s Punchbowl and the desert beyond, with some white firs and spindly lodgepole pines framing the views as you ascend.
 (As Modern Hiker puts it, “Viewed from this elevation, you can really see what a geological freakshow that place is, and how much it sticks out from the rest of the surrounding landscape.”
 See this hike if you want to explore it in close-up.)

 Post-switchbacking.
 (Looking northeast and east.)